brandur/sorg/content/passages-drafts/001-portland.md

-sights offer an amazing variety; in the first few days we ate at Atsuri, a ramen shop whose only other location is Tokyo, had espresso and Turkish delight at the top of a double decker bus parked next to a row of food trucks (ToV coffee & tea), and had the best hot wings of my life at Pok Pok.
+sights offer an amazing variety; in the first few days we ate at Atsuri, a ramen shop whose only other location is Tokyo, had espresso and Turkish delight at the top of a double decker bus parked permanently parked behind a row of food trucks (ToV coffee & tea), and had the best hot wings of my life at Pok Pok.

-The wedding took place outside the city in Hillsboro atop a hill overlooking rows of apple trees on one side, and a golden field of wheat on the other (later to be set ablaze by the setting sun with a beautiful aura).
-There ceremony was held within a grove shaded by a group of tall trees (which many of us wearing jackets on the hot day were very thankful for).
-Will officiated using notes taped to the inside of a hardbound copy of Homer's Odyssey.
-Diner was accompanied by speeches from the fathers of the bridge and groom, and followed by dancing at sunset, enabled by special varieties of margaritas and mint julips designed by Sam and Blake.
+The wedding took place outside the city in Hillsboro atop a hill overlooking a vinyard on one side, and a golden field of wheat on the other (later to be set ablaze by the setting sun).
+The ceremony was held within a grove shaded by a group of tall trees (which many of us wearing jackets on the hot day were very thankful for).
+Will officiated, using notes taped to the inside of a hardbound copy of Homer's Odyssey.
+Dinner was accompanied by speeches from the fathers of the bridge and groom, and followed by dancing at sunset, enabled by special varieties of margaritas and mint julips designed by Sam and Blake.
 We were eventually handed a breakfast burrito and loaded back onto a bus bound for our hotel.
-The couple in the seat next to us had managed to smuggle a 1.75L Costco size bottle of Bullitt bourbon on board, and it helped make the ride a blur.
+The couple in the seat next to us had managed to smuggle a 1.75L Costco size bottle of Bullitt bourbon on board, and it made the ride a blur.

 ### Salt & Straw